 The dojo was formally established on September 1, 2014.
 It remains active and in good standing today.

-The head instructor, Shihan Gregory Casey teaches Hakkoryu Jujutsu.
-He continues his studies under his teacher and friend Kaiden Shihan Sandaikichu Hachidan Gil Adams who lives in Pasadena, California.
+Master instructor, Shihan Gregory Casey teaches Hakkoryu Jujutsu.
+He continues his studies under his teacher and friend Kaiden Shihan Sandaikichu Judan Gil Adams.

 The words “Shindokai” translate to “beginning of the new way” in English.
 The dojo was named as a reflection of the positive changes occurring within the organization and the strengthening resolve to transmit the true teachings of Ryuho Okuyama and the